navidrezadoost/svger-cli/README.md

 Builds all SVGs, generates a new one, unlocks, and starts watch mode.

 Cleans output folder at the end if needed.

+Acknowledgements

+This project was implemented by Faeze Mohadespor, following the ADR authored by Navid Rezadoost and based on the TDR prepared by Ehsan Jafari.
+Their guidance and documentation on SVG integration methods in React were instrumental in shaping the design and functionality of the SVG-Tool CLI.